-WebMO17 is a web-based interface for all major computational chemistry packages.
+WebMO Approach.
+WebMO is a web-based interface for all major computational chemistry packages.
 WebMO installs on a single server or computer cluster and provides access to computational chemistry programs, allowing users to run state-of-the-art computational chemistry calculations using only a web browser.
-WebMO's approach greatly lowers usability, resource, and accessibility barriers, and thereby allows non-specialists to easily use modern computational chemistry in their teaching and research.
+WebMO's approach greatly lowers usability, resource, and accessibility barriers, and has thereby allows non-specialists to easily use modern computational chemistry in their teaching and research.